 What Is a Heart-Shaped Diamond?

-History of the Heart-Shaped Diamond
+Pros and Cons of a Heart-Shaped Diamond

 What to Look for in a Heart-Shaped Diamond